opencomputeproject/HWMgmt-OCP-Profiles/RackManager/OpenRMC_UsageGuide_v1.3.md

 }
 ```

-## Get power usage of each system in rack
+## Get power usage of each node in rack

 The power usage may be required for each system in the rack individually